ErcBunny/EGO-Planner-V2.1/README.md

 python diffdrive_acados.py
 ```

-Go back to the top repo directory and build to workspace.
+Go back to the top repo directory and build the workspace.

 ```sh
 mamba activate ego